almadoro/react-just/docs/guide/getting-started.md

 ::: warning `start` command
 The `start` command may not work on StackBlitz, but it works correctly on a Node.js environment.
 :::

+## Why React Just?

+React Server Components are a specification designed for full-stack React frameworks.
+Frameworks like **Next.js** and **React Router** implement this specification, but they also add additional features and conventions that often make using **full-stack React more complex than it needs to be**.

+**React Just takes a different approach**: it focuses only on the RSC specification.
+No opinions, no extra conventions, no hidden features, just React Server Components in the simplest possible form.
+This keeps applications **easy to understand, easy to mantain and easy to deploy anywhere**.